chesko256/SimplyKnock/README.md

 * Includes StorageUtil.dll and JsonUtil.pex/psc from PapyrusUtil 3.2.
 This mod can run along-side other mods that implement PapyrusUtil and also include these files.
 It is recommended that you load this mod last / later than (in Mod Organizer, with a higher Priority) other mods that implement PapyrusUtil.

 * Other than those specific cases above, should be compatible with everything.

+FAQ
+---
+* Does this mod use scripts?
+Yes.

+* Is this mod "script heavy"?
+Will it impact my performance?
+No.

+* Does this mod use any always-on, frequently-running background scripts?
+No.

+* Is it compatible with (insert mod here)?
+It is very, very likely that it is.
+See Compatibility section for details.

+* Has this mod been cleaned with TES5Edit?
+Yes.

+* Can I ding dong dash?
+Nice one, chucklehead.

+But seriously, I had a rather aggressive development timeline for the first release (5 days) and it simply wasn't important enough.
+It also has a high likelihood of leading to unwanted behavior.

 Credits
 -------